sap-tutorials/Tutorials/tutorials/abap-environment-trial-onboarding/abap-environment-trial-onboarding.md

 ## Details
 ### You will learn
-  - How to create an trial user
+  - How to create a trial user
   - How to create an ABAP Cloud project

 ---
 [ACCORDION-BEGIN [Step 1: ](Select ABAP Trial)]
-  1. Open SAP Cloud Platform Trial Cockpit to logon to your existing Cloud Foundry trial account.
+  1. Open SAP Cloud Platform Trial Cockpit to log onto your existing Cloud Foundry trial account.
      (https://account.hanatrial.ondemand.com/#/home/welcome)

      ![Select ABAP Trial](account.png)